noaa-oar-arl/Fyaml/README.md

 - **Comprehensive YAML Support**
   - Full support for YAML 1.2 specification
   - Multi-document processing
-  - Anchors and aliases resolution
+  - Anchors and aliases resolution (does not handle anchors with sequences yet)
   - Complex nested structures
   - Sequence and mapping support